-In this Jaipur travel guide, learn about the best places to visit in Jaipur.
+In this travel guide, learn about the 15 best places to visit in Jaipur.
 From full itinerary to Jaipur tourist attractions, historical significance to how to reach – find out all about the Pink City.

 My first-ever solo travelling was to Jaipur for seven days.
-Back when travel blogging was a lost concept to me.
+Back when travel writing was a lost concept to me.
 I was busy determining my path in a completely opposite and obvious direction.
 I was in my final year in university, cruising through the sweet-and-sour ride (and tide) of studying a subject I never could love (but was surprisingly good at), Economics, and dying from inside for a more creative pathway.
 I always wanted to study journalism.

 For the first time, I met backpackers from all around the globe, from Argentina, America, Sweden, the UK, and different parts of India.
-For the first time, I hiked, to Nahargarh Fort in Jaipur and tasted a local cuisine.
+For the first time, I hiked, to Nahargarh Fort and tasted a local cuisine.
 For the first time, I came to understand ‘budget travelling’ without even knowing anything about it (I spent less than Rs.
 4000, which could be even less than that, travelling in the slipper class, eating street food in Jaipur, paying Rs.
 70 per night at the dorm, hiking all the way and buying no souvenirs don’t cost you a fortune).
 And mind you, for the first time, I experienced the experiences I had never known to be cognizant, to be valid enough to entangle with my life.
-And nine months later my Jaipur trip, I was boarding another train in the slipper class compartment, during a pandemic, to live a full-time travel-nomadic life.
+And nine months later my trip, I was boarding another train in the slipper class compartment, during a pandemic, to live a full-time travel-nomadic life.

 And I have been living ever since.